Perfects locations for small ceremonies in MN

 Meadows

 Hills covered by meadows would work perfectly.
-Nevertheless, you would then reserve them for a fall event when the high grass start to dry and turn yellow.
+Nevertheless, you would then reserve them for a fall event when the high grass starts to dry and turn yellow.

-And, if the location is yours (our your grandpa), you can play with your lawnmower, delimiting clean alley and area to stand.
+And, if the location is yours (or your grandpa), you can play with your lawnmower, delimiting a clean alley and area to stand.

-Most of regional and state park have some wild area with high grass that would work great!
+Most regional and state parks have some wild areas with high grass that would work great!

 Bruce Vento Nature Sanctuary

-• remark: Located on the Mississippi Shore, it offers a sublime view on St Paul cityscape at the sunset.
+- remark: Located on the Mississippi Shore, it offers a sublime view of St. Paul’s cityscape at sunset.

 Forest

 Dense woodlands are usually not suitable for pictures.
-Not only is the viewer’s eyes obstruct but also distract by close vegetation.
+Not only are the viewer’s eyes obstructed, but they are also distracted by close vegetation.

 You might know a few spots near the cities that have some nice pines area.
 To find some pines forest, you would need to drive up north, beyond Duluth, or think to old pines farms.